NeelBhatt/Docs-1/aspnet/aspnetcore/tutorials/web-api-help-pages-using-swagger.md

 Configure Swagger to use the generated XML file.

+> [!NOTE]
-Note: For Linux or non-Windows operating systems, file names and paths can be case sensitive.
+> For Linux or non-Windows operating systems, file names and paths can be case sensitive.
 So `ToDoApi.XML` would be found on Windows but not CentOS for example.

 <!-- literal_block {"xml:space": "preserve", "backrefs": [], "source": "/Users/shirhatti/docs/Docs/aspnet/tutorials/web-api-help-pages-using-swagger/sample/src/TodoApi/Startup.cs", "ids": [], "dupnames": [], "names": [], "classes": [], "linenos": false, "language": "c#", "highlight_args": {"hl_lines": [29, 32], "linenostart": 1}} -->